gojko/bugmagnet/README.md

 Bug Magnet submenu.
 Click an item there, and it will be inserted into the editable field.

-Alternatively, you can load the extension from the  [source files on a local disk](#running-from-a-local-setup)).
+Alternatively, you can load the extension from the  [source files on a local disk](#running-from-a-local-setup).

 ##Customising